-These functions add an event resource to the eg_index'th point of application of c, return the number of event resources at that point, and return the er_index'th event resource at that point.
-They define the required set of sets of event resources.
+These functions add an event resource to the eg_index'th point of application of c, return the

 Usually, constraints are added to the instance and to the entities they apply to.
 For avoid split assignments constraints this would mean adding the constraint to the instance and the event groups.
 This is done, but, for convenience, each avoid split assignments constaint is also added to each of its event resources.